The 1967 Eldorado headlight door repairs - first spring outing

 Visiting the 67 Eldorado at the restoration shop

 Today I visited the 1967 Cadillac Eldorado at the restoration shop where some crucial work is done to it to get it back on the road.
-The guys at American Special Parts are doing a lot of progress.
+The guys are doing a lot of progress.
 I snapped a couple of pictures with my cell phone while I was there.

 Here are some pictures of what is going on in the shop.
 You can also see all the restoration pictures here!

-the 1967 Eldorado at the lift of American Special Parts - the trunk is full of parts
+The 1967 Eldorado at the lift - the trunk is full of parts

 Some of the parts - the old ball joints are out.
 New brake hoses and brake parts are waiting for installation.

-a new H4 headlight had to be installed as the original T3 headlights are not street legal in Austria
+New H4 headlights had to be installed as the original T3 headlights are not street legal in Austria

 Comments